mattly/lyonheart-us-metalsmith-archive/contents/articles/understanding-time-zones/index.markdown

 [energy crisis]: http://www.wired.com/2011/06/mf_qagates/
 [equation-of-time]: http://www.timeanddate.com/astronomy/equation-of-time.html

-[^sales-tax]: If you lack imagination, then try programatically figuring out how to collect the appropriate sales tax for any given municipality in the United States.
-It's not dissimilar.

-[^at-best]: Some time ago I organized a party on Facebook, scheduled immediately after a daylight time transition.
-Every time I edited the event it shifted the start time in the direction of the transition by an hour, and people ended up thinking it started at 4 in the morning.

-[^at-worst]: I've heard hushed stories about time zone related bugs resulting in the loss of life.
-It's sad, it's horrifying, and it's entirely preventable.

 ---
 The third thing you need to know about time zones is they are fundamentally a locale problem.
 In North America we write the date `10/30/2015` where most of the rest of the world would write `30/10/2015`.
 Some countries use a [12 hour clock][] while others use [24 hours][], while some start counting at midnight, others [start counting at dawn][Ethiopia], and a few indicate times [past 24 hours][].
 Time zones are a locale-dependent method for setting clock time.